BigDataRepublic/k8s_training/README.md

 ❓ It is also possible to manually test the cronjob, have a look into the documentation for more information.

+# 8️⃣.5 Updating your deployment
+Make a small change to the code of the API (e.g. an extra print statement), and see if you can rebuild your image with a new tag and update the deployment with this new image.

 # 9️⃣ Incorporate a database 💾
 ### 9.1) Volumes